 WVU's EcoCAR team will be developing HMI/UX solutions for driver education towards CAVs features in the vehicle that use the latest cutting-edge technologies to produce the ultimate energy-efficient, high performance sport utility vehicle.

-Dedicated to educating younger audiences on STEM and STEM-related fields, the team hosts students at the WVU EcoCAR garage and goes into communities to present information about the competition, provide educational activities and allow the youth to explore and learn about the newest vehicle technologies.
+Dedicated to educating younger audiences on STEM and STEM-related fields, the team hosts students at the WVU EcoCAR garage and goes into rural communities with limited educational access to present information about the competition, provide educational activities and allow the youth to explore and learn about the newest vehicle technologies.

 EcoCAR gives WVU students the opportunity to experience an innovative team dynamic that will be invaluable in their future careers with hands-on experience and exposure to cutting edge hardware and software tools used by industry.

 - Place in the first quartile for presentations and other relatively scored deliverables for Year 4 while placing no lower than second quartile